rangle/ngCourse2/handout/forms/models.md

 So far the form only gets information from the user.
 What if there's a need to edit an existing model?
 The property `[ngModel]` exists just for that.

-First, a model needs to be defined as a new class.
+First, define a model as a new class.

 _app/user.model.ts_
 ```javascript